‘Sports Illustrated Swimsuit’ 2019 Cover Girl Camille Kostek Flaunts Flawless Decolletage, Flat Stomach

 In her most recent Instagram share, Camille can be seen outside of the Good Morning America studios, per the attached geotag.
 Clutching a copy of the most recent Sports Illustrated Swimsuit Issue in one hand — and a designer purse in the other — the blonde bombshell looks every bit the superstar.
 A tiny white crop top exposes her fair decolletage and flat stomach, leaving very little to the imagination in the process.
 A light blue blazer and matching capri suit pants lend a fashion-forward edge to the chic, urbane aesthetic, hugging her shapely hips and showcasing her toned thighs.

 Camille’s natural beauty shines through via her broad, genuine smile — her perfectly white teeth offered up to the camera lens.
-Her signature blond locks are styled in an elegant middle part, her tresses tumbling down to frame her face before resting upon her chest.
+Her signature blonde locks are styled in an elegant middle part, her tresses tumbling down to frame her face before resting upon her chest.

 View this post on Instagram